Investing is easy…or at least should be fairly straightforward for most people.

 But how is investing easy?

-Because there are lots of resources available—from respectable and qualified sources—that show you what to invest in.
-Including plenty of sources available at no cost.
+Investing should be straightforward, for most people, given the abundance of resources available—from respectable and qualified sources—that show you what to invest in.
+Including plenty of good sources available for free.

-Click one of the links under Investment Portfolios below to see examples of portfolios available.
+Click one of the Investment Portfolios links on this page to see examples of model portfolios available for free on the internet.

 Free portfolio allocation models